 We switch between different states unconsciously throughout the day.

-For example, if you look at a picture of someone you love you'll feel warm and fuzzy inside, whereas you may feel very differently when you open your bills or your bank statement.
+For example, if you look at a picture of someone you love you'll feel warm and fuzzy inside, but you'll feel very differently when you're about to have an uncomfortable conversation.

-Similarly, if you're feeling distracted and restless, you will less likely produce very compelling work, and more likely stray from your task.
-Or if you're too anxious about a deadline, your creative flow may feel blocked, you'll be blanking for words, your head filled with projections of what might happen if you mess up, and your creative mind instead of supplying you with a fresh flow of ideas and solutions, could respond by freezing up (deer-in-headlights situation).
+Similarly, if you're feeling distracted and restless, you will less likely produce compelling work, and more likely stray from your task.
+Or if you're too anxious about a deadline, your creative flow may feel blocked, your head filled with projections of what might happen if you mess up, and your creative mind instead of supplying you with a fresh flow of ideas and solutions, could respond by freezing up (deer-in-headlights situation).

 These are all internal states, and what's exciting here is that we have more influence over them than we often realise.